 The engine on the SP is subtly tweaked over the standard blade.
 It revs harder, faster, and is lighter but it pulls like a train.
 The revs seem to build and build and just keep going.
 I don’t think I got anywhere near the redline on it, not because I didn’t want to, but because it wasn’t needed.
 The way it builds speed is insane.
-By the end of the day, I was getting really confident and letting it go ballistic down the long straight, fully tucking behind the tiny screen and grinning from ear to ear.
+By the end of the day, I was getting really confident and letting it go full chat down the long straight, fully tucking behind the tiny screen and grinning from ear to ear.

 Going back the past few years, designers haven’t really been on form when it comes to designing nice looking exhaust systems.
 Some of them look bloody awful, like sick in your mouth hideous.
-Fortunately though the fireblade exhaust looks the part, and it sounds fantastic too.
+Fortunately, though the fireblade exhaust looks the part, and it sounds fantastic too.
 The engine note really howls, both from behind the screen and also when spectating from afar.
-I know There are various aftermarket systems available and I can only imagine that they sound unreal judging by how good the stock is.
+There are various aftermarket systems available and I can only imagine that they sound unreal judging by how good the stock is.
 I have heard mutterings that some tracks are pretty unhappy with the noise made by the standard SP can so be careful when putting that full system on as if it’s hard to pass noise tests on the standard can, then that shiny new Akrapovic is definitely going to blow the noise meters.

 With hindsight now, my thoughts go back to the internet trolls, making jokes about endless false neutrals on fireblades, well I had nothing of the sort.
 The bike ran flawlessly for me all day.
 I guess the joke is on them.
-All I have said to anybody who has brought it up was that they need to get on a blade themselves and try it out for themselves.
+All I have said to anybody who has brought it up was that they need to get on a blade themselves and try it out.

 Price wise it does seem expensive I have seen used ones for around 16.5k with low mileage and some tasty goodies already fitted, a bargain to the circa 20k new, if you can get your hands on one. (prices correct at time of writing June 2017).
 Price does seem very steep, but then it’s expensive because of the quality components equipped.
 Electric Ohlins, colour displays and all the other electronic aids are certain to bump the price up, Honda has gone all out with this bike.
 It is worth every penny, I’m going to have to get saving, or failing that, does anybody want to buy a slightly used kidney?